vinc/vinc.cc/src/bonsai/calendar.html.md

   - Ficus microcarpa: beginning of month

 - Propagating
-  - Olea europaea: beginning of month (cuttings)
+  - Olea europaea: beginning of month (from cuttings)
-  - Ficus microcarpa: beginning of month (cuttings)
+  - Ficus microcarpa: beginning of month (from cuttings)
-  - Juniperus chinensis: beginning of month (cuttings)
+  - Juniperus chinensis: beginning of month (from cuttings)

 ## August